nsouzaco/obs-studio/README.md

 ### Why llama-cli Subprocess Instead of Linked Library?

 whisper.cpp includes ggml (the tensor library).
 Linking llama.cpp would cause symbol conflicts since both include different ggml versions.
-Using a subprocess:
+Using CMake ExternalProject to build llama.cpp in complete isolation and invoking it as a subprocess:

-- **Avoids symbol conflicts** between ggml versions
+- **Avoids symbol conflicts** — Built in separate build tree, no shared symbols
-- **Allows independent updates** — Users can upgrade llama.cpp separately
-- **Graceful degradation** — Plugin works without LLM, just disables chapter generation
+- **Zero user setup** — llama-cli is bundled with OBS.app automatically
+- **GPU acceleration** — Built with Metal support on macOS for fast inference
+- **Universal binary** — arm64 + x86_64 for all Mac hardware

 ### UI/UX Decisions